 The probability of a family member getting injured is also high.
-Insurance will be costly, but investing in it will spare you a lot of headaches and will give you some piece of mind.
+Insurance will be costly, but investing in it will spare you many headaches and give you peace of mind.

 - No matter if you use a moving company, or if you’re doing the move yourself, rain typically slows down any plans you might have for the day.
 So, expect delays, and try to keep calm.

 - Regardless of how much precautions you took to keep your property mud-free, it will get dirty.
-So, be sure to have a labeled box of cleaning supplies closeby.
+So, be sure to have a labelled box of cleaning supplies closeby.

 - Your moving boxes might still weaken from being carried in the rain, despite the careful wrapping.
 Still, you can avoid their exposure to the rain by parking closer to the entrance of the building.
 It’s a good idea to arrange this possibility well in advance.
 You will also have to consider the size of your truck and the amount of time you are able to keep it on the parking space.